prmdpsn56/React-4992/index.md

 ## React
 ### A java script Library for building user interfaces

+Declarative
+React makes it painless to create interactive UIs.
+Design simple views for each state in your application, and React will efficiently update and render just the right components when your data changes.
+React makes it painless to create interactive UIs.
+Design simple views for each state in your application, and React will efficiently update and render just the right components when your data changes.

+Declarative views make your code more predictable and easier to debug

+Component-Based
+Build encapsulated components that manage their own state, then compose them to make complex UIs.

+Since component logic is written in JavaScript instead of templates, you can easily pass rich data through your app and keep state out of the DOM

 You can use the [editor on GitHub](https://github.com/prmdpsn56/React-4992/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.